Nerotek01/BedWars/README.md

 - **Price:** **€25.00** (one‑time payment, **permanent license**)

 ### License
 **Permanent license.
 Valid for all your servers** – whether you run a single server or an entire BungeeCord network.
 No recurring fees, no hidden costs.
-One purchase covers everything.
+One purchase covers everything, forever.

 ### What you get
 - The full plugin JAR